glRajkumar/MERN-BOILERPLATE/README.md

 ## Installing dependecies...
 npm install for both server and client(cd - /client).
+Or delete client folder and then install using the command "npx create-react-app client" and add proxy in package.json.

 ## Changes to consider
 engines in package.json in server,